-29.9.2.1 Two of the primary victim's coastal cities are replaced by white pirate cities.
-The player who traded Piracy to the primary victim selects what cities are replaced.
+29.9.2.1 The primary victim loses two coastal cities.
+The player trading the card selects the cities.
+These cities are replaced by white pirate cities.

-29.9.2.2 Two coastal cities belonging to two different players are also replaced by pirate cities.
-The primary victim selects what cities are replaced.
+29.9.2.2 Two coastal cities belonging to two different players are similarly replaced by pirate cities.
+The primary victim selects these cities.
 The player who traded Piracy to the primary victim may not be selected as a secondary victim.

-29.9.2.3 If the primary or secondary victim holds Cartography (30.8) one additional city is replaced.
+29.9.2.3 The number of cities the primary or secondary victim must replace with white pirate cities is increased by one if the Cartography (30.8) civilization card is held.

-29.9.2.4 If the primary or secondary victim holds Naval Warfare (30.36) one less city is replaced.
+29.9.2.4 The number of cities the primary or secondary victim must replace with white pirate cities is decreased by one if the Naval Warfare (30.36) civilization card is held.